[lwptoc]

 Any surplus earnings from your buy-to-let property are subject to tax at your marginal rate.

-New rules for tax relief on mortgage interest payments came into force in April 2017 and these restrict the tax relief you can claim on these interest payments.
+New rules for tax relief on mortgage interest payments came into force in April 2017 and restrict the tax relief you can claim on these interest payments.
 From April 2020, only basic rate tax relief will be available.

 Landlord Insurance